udindwy/SiBimbinganSkripsi/README.md

 11. Log in using the email (admin@gmail.com) and password (password).

 ## Contribution
-If you wish to contribute, please submit a pull request.
-Suggestions and ideas from the community are greatly appreciated to improve this application.
+If you wish to contribute to this project, please submit a pull request.
+I welcome suggestions and improvements from the community.

 ## Source
 The original repository can be found on [GitHub](https://github.com/restumahesa26/si_bimbingan_skripsi.git).